 Become Familiar With Your Window’s Care

-- Vinyl: With a nonporous surface that never stains, vinyl is the easiest to care for.
-You’ll only need to clean it with a damp washcloth.
+- Vinyl: With a nonporous surface that rarely stains, you’ll only need to clean it with a damp washcloth.
 You won’t need to repaint or refinish a vinyl surface like you would need to with a wood surface.

 - Wood: As an older material, wood requires the most care.
 Clean it with a soft cloth and water, following the grain.
 Use a mix of dish detergent and water to clean dirtier wood surfaces.
 Check for scratches or marks, touching them up with a matching paint or wood finish.
 Re-coat wood windows every few years to help them last longer.